ladybug-tools/spider/build-well/README.md

 ### mnu-adjacent-buildings.html

 * 2017-10-14 ~ Highlight The Building when selected
-* 2017-09-22 ~ Allow any and all objects to have shape parameters?
+* 2017-09-22 ~ Allow any and all buildings to have shape parameters?
 * 2017-10-02 ~ Add multi-line select for shape selection?

 ### mnu-box-shape.html